bebbi/dicom-curate/README.md

 Organize and de-identify DICOM header values and file hierarchies based on a provided configuration object.

+## ⚠️ Disclaimer

+This project is currently in a pre-1.0.0 state.
+APIs and behavior may change at any time without notice.

+You're welcome to open issues, but please only do so if you're also willing to contribute a pull request.

 ## Why

 This provides an open configuration language and a ready-to-use library for modifying DICOM headers for the purpose of de-identification and organization.